On modeling fracture of soft polymers: Model predictions for fracture in a variety of soft polymers

 \subsection{Fracture response considering viscous effects}

 We performed simulations where the viscous effects in the input material were removed (by suitably prescribing the material parameter values) to study the role of viscosity in the physical fracture phenomenon.
 These enabled qualitative model predictions for fracture profiles as the material varies from a viscous soft polymer to an elastomer.
-The geometry, loading schematic, and finite element mesh for the notched tension test in Figure \ref{Calibration}B were considered with a stretching speed of 60 mm/s. $\zeta$, which determines the timescale for damage growth, was set equal to 3 kPa.s.
-All other material parameters for PBS are left unchanged except $G, \: k_{ns}$ and $k_{s}$.
-We removed viscous effects by setting $G$ = 0 (removing the elastic-viscoplastic A micro-mechanism) and $k_{ns} = k_{s}$ = 0 (this provides a model representing permanently crosslinked material) to simulate a hyperelastic material.
-The computationally obtained fracture profiles in Figure \ref{Fracture shapes} transition correctly from the experimentally observed trumpet profile in viscous soft polymers \citep{Viscoelastictrumpet1, Viscoelastictrumpet2, Shenmodeling} to single parabola-like profile in elastomers \citep{Parabolaelastic1, Parabolaelastic2}.
-The model can predict the significantly varying important physical phenomena observed during the fracture of soft polymers.
+The geometry, loading schematic, and finite element mesh for the notched tension test shown in Figure \ref{Calibration}B were considered with a stretching speed of 60 mm/s.
+The material parameters for PBS were used for the viscous soft polymer (except $\zeta$) and elastomer (except $G, \: k_{ns}$, $k_{s}$, and $\zeta$).
+We removed viscous effects by setting $G$ = 0 (removing the elastic-viscoplastic $A$ micro-mechanism) and $k_{ns} = k_{s}$ = 0 (this provides a model representing permanently crosslinked material) to simulate a hyperelastic material.
+The parameter $\zeta$, which determines the timescale for damage growth, was set equal to 3 kPa.s for both viscous soft polymer and elastomer for ease in elastomer numerical calculations.
+This numerical example shows differences in the general elastomer and viscous soft polymer fracture response.
+The computationally obtained fracture profiles in Figure \ref{Fracture shapes} transition correctly from the experimentally observed trumpet profile in viscous soft polymers \citep{Viscoelastictrumpet2, Shenmodeling} to the single parabola-like profile in elastomers \citep{Parabolaelastic1, Parabolaelastic2}.